-If an Employer would compensate an Employee for regular work with additional benefits, including but not limited to the accrual of Paid Leave (vacation, sick, personal days, etc.), seniority or health benefits, an Employer shall compensate an Employee using Paid Leave with such additional benefits in the same manner and to the same extent as if they had performed the regular work.
+Employers are not required to compensate If an Employer would compensate an Employee using for regular Paid Leavework with additional benefits, including but not limited to the accrual of Paid Leave (vacation, sick, personal days, etc.), but may elect to do so.
+Employers who elect, seniority or health benefits, an Employer shall compensate to compensate an Employee using Paid Leave with the accrual of Ppaid Lleave and such additional benefits (seniority or health benefits shall do so in the same manner and to the same extent as if they h ad performed the regular work.